Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ### Training & No Evaluation

-If you want to train without evaluation, you can set `train.evaluation.enabled=False` in your `config.py` or in the command line:
+To train without evaluation, set `train.evaluation.enabled=False` in your `config.py` or in the command line:

 ```shell
 bash tools/train.sh \